Blog 9 min read

 • school or healthcare documents for children if they support family continuity

-One weak paper has a fix.
-A whole month with nothing at all is what actually stops a case.
+One weak paper can be managed.
+A whole month with nothing at all is what really hurts.

 The block most likely to slow you down: criminal records

-If you’re going to prioritize one thing right now, prioritize this.
+If you are going to prioritize one thing right now, prioritize this.
+Since the procedure opened, this is where many delays are gathering.

 Criminal-record requirements often include: